Summarized List of Publications and Reports

 Comparative outcomes for Black children served by the Sobriety Treatment and Recovery Teams program for child welfare families with parental substance abuse and child maltreatment

-An urgent need exists for child welfare and substance use disorder (SUD) interventions that safely preserve Black families, engage parents in treatment services, and improve child and parent outcomes.
-This study is the first to test the effects of START on Black families by comparing chiwelfare and parent outcomes for 894 children and their 567 primary parents in three groups: 1) Black children served by START; 2) Black children served in treatment as usual (TAU); and 3) White children served in START.
+An urgent need exists for child welfare and substance use disorder (SUD) interventions that safely preserve families, engage parents in treatment services, and improve child and parent outcomes.
+This study is the first to test the effects of START on Black families by comparing child welfare and parent outcomes for 894 children and their 567 primary parents in three groups: 1) Black children served by START; 2) Black children served in treatment as usual (TAU); and 3) White children served in START.
 Comparisons included placement in state custody and repeat child abuse or neglect (CA/N) during the intervention period, and at 12-months post-intervention.
-In summary, START is a potent intervention, co-implemented with SUD treatment providers, that kept Black children safely with their families through the intervention and 12-months post-intervention periods.
-Scaling up effective programs, like START, that align with the goals of the Family First Prevention Services Act might reduce racial disparities and improve child welfare and SUD treatment outcomes.
+In summary, START is a potent intervention, co-implemented with SUD treatment providers, that kept Black and White children safely with their families through the intervention and at 12-months post-intervention.

 Huebner, R.A., Willauer, T., Hall, M. T., Smead, E., Poole, V., Hibbeler, P.G., & Posze, L. (2021).
 Comparative outcomes for Black children served by the Sobriety Treatment and Recovery Teams program for child welfare families with parental substance abuse and child maltreatment.
-Journal of Substance Abuse Treatment.
+Journal of Substance Abuse Treatment, 131.
 108563.

 Sobriety Treatment and Recovery Teams for families with co-occurring substance use and child maltreatment: A randomized controlled trial